mhdawson/micro-app-ping-monitor/README.md

 * topic - the mqtt topic on which the message will be posted.
 * message - the message to be posted to the mqtt topic.

-The twilio object has the following fields:
+The notify object has the following fields:

+* mqttSmsBridge
+  * enabled - set to true if you want notifications to be sent using this provider.
+  * serverUrl - url for the mqtt server to which the bridge is connected.
+  * topic - topic on which the bridge listens for notification requests.
+  * certs - directory which contains the keys/certs
+    required to connect to the mqtt server if the url is of type `mqtts`.

+* voipms
+  * enabled - set to true if you want notifications to be sent using this provider.
+  * user - voip.ms API userid.
+  * password - voip.ms API password.
+  * did - voip.ms did(number) from which the SMS will be sent.
+  * dst - number to which the SMS will be sent.

+* twilio
-* sendError - set to true if you want to send an sms message when an log message at the "error" level is logged.
+  * enabled - set to true if you want notifications to be sent using this provider.
-* accountSID - your twilio account ID.
+  * accountSID - twilio account ID.
-* accountAuthToken - your twilio auth token.
+  * accountAuthToken - twilio auth token.
-* toNumber - number to which an sms will be sent.
+  * toNumber - number to which the SMS will be sent.
-* fromNumber - your twilio from number.
+  * fromNumber - number from which the SMS will be sent.

 The following is an example of a configuration file with some sensitive elements masked out: